 Questions or concerns about curriculum should be directed first to the lead teacher and then to Lisa Swanson (Spalding) or Deborah Ingersoll (Singapore).
 After these conversations have taken place, any unanswered questions about curriculum should be directed to the headmaster.
-Questions or concerns about student conduct or discipline should be directed to Angelique Samaniego, Dean of Student Discipline.
-Questions or concerns about standard student routines or procedures should be directed to Samantha Uphoff.
+Questions or concerns about student conduct or discipline should be directed to the Dean for Academic Growth or Student Discipline.
 General questions regarding the school may be directed to Kristina Eckert, Office Manager.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.

-All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at

-GreatHeartsPrograms@GreatHeartsAZ.org or 602-396-7574.
+All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsPrograms@GreatHeartsAZ.org or 602-396-7574.